jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 SourceFile: "LineNumbers.java"
 ```

-The differences between the 2 are
+The differences between the 2 outputs are:
 - a `LineNumberTable` section added for each method like:
 ```
 LineNumberTable: